leyria/jira_api/README.md

 # jira_api
-Connect to Jira and retrieve data
+Connect to Jira and retrieve data!